oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_file_lines_facts_module.rst

 ..
 Description

 - Fetches details about a RepositoryFileLines resource in Oracle Cloud Infrastructure
-- Get lines of a specified file.
+- Retrieve lines of a specified file.
 Supports starting line number and limit.

 ..
 Aliases